Special Care Counselling Course (DEC) | LaSalle College Montréal

 Real-time remote learning

-• Training provided entirely in distance mode, with a teacher and in real time (synchronous)
+• Programme given entirely at a distance, with a teacher and in real time (synchronous mode).

-• Semesters 1 to 6: two presences required on campus per semester for a maximum of 15 weekdays
+Sessions 1 to 6: it is possible for students to be present on campus twice per session for a maximum of 15 working days (not compulsory);

 Special Care Counsellors are called upon to work with people who have difficulty with social integration or adaptation from various age groups: children, teens, adults, seniors.